 Are waxworms good for crested geckos?

 Waxworms aren’t nutritional for crested geckos.
 They don’t provide a lot of protein or other nutrients compared to other feeder insects.
 They are also relatively high in fat and have a bad Ca:P ratio.
-However, they do have a softer exoskeleton which makes them more digestible than other insects.
+However, they have a softer exoskeleton, making them more digestible than other insects.